baronsmv/linux-rt-upscaler/docs/contributing/localization.md

 Some strings contain placeholders like `{0}`.

-Keep them exactly as they are, as they are replaced with dynamic values at runtime.
+Keep them as they are, as they are replaced with dynamic values at runtime.

-### Keyboard shortcuts

-Keep shortcuts in parentheses, but you may translate the action:

-`"Add profile (Ctrl+N)"` → in German: `"Profil hinzufügen (Strg+N)"`

 ## And thank you!